Chapter 0.3 – Seaports: Social and Environmental Value

 A waterfront redevelopment program that respects the maritime heritage of the port and re-establishes the link between the city and the port can revive the public acceptance of ports.
 It can also bring new jobs to derelict port areas.
 In many ports, public and private investments have been channeled to revitalize older port areas encompassing housing, hotels, maritime heritage projects, sports, recreation, tourism, and local commerce.
 Residential, recreational, commercial, retail, service, and tourist facilities are mixed to create multifunctional areas with a broad range of employment opportunities.

 Many waterfront projects bring in a clear cultural component through museums (e.g. the Guggenheim Museum in Bilbao, ‘Museum aan de Stroom’ in Antwerp), opera houses, and concert halls (e.g. Elbphilharmonie in Hamburg), and conference centers (e.g. Dalian International Conference Center in Dalian, China).
-The link with the maritime heritage is often enhanced by the establishment of port museums.
-The new urban waterfront also provides many service jobs linked to bars, restaurants, convenience stores, and jobs linked to the usual range of services expected by the new residents of the waterfront.
+The establishment of port museums often enhances the link with the maritime heritage.
+The new urban waterfront also provides many service jobs linked to bars, restaurants, convenience stores, and the usual range of services expected by the new waterfront residents.
 Hotels have become a prominent feature of urban waterfronts all over the world.
 These hotels are usually accompanied by a cluster of restaurants that look out over the water and often specialize in seafood.
 Increased visitor expenditure through multipliers can create new investment and employment opportunities.
 Waterfronts are also recreation areas with facilities for yachting harbors and marinas, watersport areas, and theme parks.
-Many ports provide jobs to people working in marinas, sailing schools, yacht and boat repair and maintenance yards, and similar waterfront operations.
+Many ports provide jobs for people working in marinas, sailing schools, yacht and boat repair and maintenance yards, and similar waterfront operations.

 A number of ports have become turntables in the cruise industry, with most cruise terminals located close to the city center.
-Cruise vessels near the city generally reinforce the maritime link between cities and ports and are visible signs of the touristic attractiveness of the city.
-Expenditure by passengers from visiting cruise ships may have a significant impact on the regional economy.
+Cruise vessels near the city generally reinforce the maritime link between cities and ports and are visible signs of the city’s attractiveness to tourists.
+Expenditure by passengers from visiting cruise ships may significantly impact the regional economy.
 This is most likely to occur where the port has relatively frequent visits by cruise ships, or the region is small.
-Cruise passengers may also spend time in the metropolitan area before or after their voyages, generating additional economic impacts through their visitor expenditures.
+Cruise passengers may also spend time in the metropolitan area before or after their voyages, generating additional economic impacts through visitor expenditures.
 Cruise vessels calling at a port also generate jobs at the level of pilotage, tugs, provisions, fuel, crew shore leave, passenger services, inspections, immigration, hotels, restaurants, local attractions, and other visitor activities in the port area.
 Further employment is provided by inland transportation involving cruise passengers, including air, private car, bus, transit, and taxi.
 Some ports (e.g. Rotterdam, Amsterdam, and Antwerp in Europe, or Chongqing, Yichang and Shanghai in China) are regular ports of call for river cruises on major rivers (respectively the Rhine and Yangtze).

 3. The Greening of Ports

-- Air emissions of ships at berth and terminal handling equipment (such as cranes and yard equipment).
+• Air emissions related to ship operations and terminal handling equipment (such as cranes and yard equipment).

-Environmental impacts occur at all stages of a terminal’s life cycle, such as port planning, terminal construction, terminal operation, terminal expansion, or terminal closure/termination.
-Regarding landside operations connecting inland transport, environmental impacts caused by intermodal connections and congestion lead to adverse effects such as air pollution.
-Depending on modal choices and the associated cost and transit time requirements from shippers, such environmental effects vary.
-Other port functions also generate environmental impacts, such as industrial and semi-industrial activities in ports and warehousing and distribution activities.
+Environmental impacts occur at all terminal life cycle stages, such as planning, terminal construction, terminal operation, terminal expansion, or terminal closure and repurposing.
+Regarding landside operations connecting inland transport, environmental impacts caused by intermodal connections and congestion lead to adverse environmental effects.
+These effects vary depending on modal composition and shippers’ associated cost and transit time requirements.
+Other port functions generate environmental impacts, such as industrial and manufacturing activities, as well as warehousing and distribution activities.

-Port-related pollution damages the ecological balance of nature and the urban environment.
-It causes an adverse effect on global climate change, further increasing the risk associated with port operations.
-The development of a low-carbon economy is considered to be a fundamental way to solve environmental problems.
+Port-related externalities impacted marine ecosystems and the urban environment.
+The development of a low-carbon economy is considered to be a strategy to mitigate environmental issues.

 The greening of ports is attracting growing attention.
-In business practice, it is mirrored in the many green initiatives of individual ports and the coordinated actions of the wider port community.
-The emergence of the green port concept is closely associated with the growing environmental awareness of seaport actors.
-The concept of green port (or low-carbon port) was officially proposed at the United Nations Climate Change conference in 2009.
-Based on an organic combination of port development, utilization of resources, and environmental protection, the green port concept refers to a development characterized by a healthy ecological environment, reasonable utilization of resources, low energy consumption, and low pollution.
-The green port concept or sustainable and climate-friendly development of the port’s infrastructure in a broader sense entails responsible behavior of all stakeholders involved in port management and operations.
+In business practice, it is reflected in the many green initiatives of individual ports and the coordinated actions of the wider port community.
+The green port (or low-carbon port) concept was proposed at the United Nations Climate Change conference in 2009.
+From a combination of port development strategies, better utilization of resources, and environmental protection, the green port concept refers to a better protection and promotion of the marine ecological environment, low energy consumption, and low pollution.
+In a broader sense, the green port concept or sustainable and climate-friendly development of the port’s infrastructure entails responsible behavior of all stakeholders involved in port management and operations.

 Related Topics